domschl/RaspberryNtpServer/README.md

 ## History

+- 2023-12-20: Raspberry 5 and suport for RTC and PTP.
-* 2023-07-11: Documentation fixes (thx. @glenne), see [#4](https://github.com/domschl/RaspberryNtpServer/issues/4) for details.
+- 2023-07-11: Documentation fixes (thx. @glenne), see [#4](https://github.com/domschl/RaspberryNtpServer/issues/4) for details.
 Mirror links for `chrony` added.
-* 2023-02-24: Added information by @cvonderstein on initial `offset 0.01` and `udev` rules, see [#1](https://github.com/domschl/RaspberryNtpServer/issues/1) for details.
+- 2023-02-24: Added information by @cvonderstein on initial `offset 0.01` and `udev` rules, see [#1](https://github.com/domschl/RaspberryNtpServer/issues/1) for details.
-* 2023-01-09: Code for 4x20 LCD display for NTP server PPS state added.
+- 2023-01-09: Code for 4x20 LCD display for NTP server PPS state added.

 ### References